-- Attributes Mesh > Line...

-- Define a Line mesh with element type None and 16 divisions.

-- Select the Spacing button.

-- Choose the Uniform transition option and set the Ratio of first to last element to 0.1

-- Click OK to accept the spacing properties.

-- Give the attribute name as Null 16 Graded and click the Apply button to add the attribute to the streeview and keep the dialog active.

-- Define a Line mesh with 12 divisions.

-- Select the Spacing button.

-- Enter the Uniform transition option and set the Ratio of first to last element to 5

-- Click OK to accept the spacing properties.

-- Give the attribute name as Null 12 Graded and click OK to add the attribute to the Treeview.

-• Select the horizontal lines of the larger surface as shown and assign the mesh attribute Null 16 Graded
+- Select the Spacing button. - Choose the Uniform transition option and set the Ratio of first to last element to 0.1 - Click OK to accept the spacing properties. - Give the attribute name as Null 16 Graded and click the Apply button to add the attribute to the Apply Treeview and keep the dialog active. - Define a Line mesh with 12 divisions. - Select the Spacing button. - Enter the Uniform transition option and set the Ratio of first to last element to 5 - Click OK to accept the spacing properties. - Give the attribute name as Null 12 Graded and click OK to add the attribute to the Review. - Select the two horizontal lines of the larger surface as shown and assign the mesh attribute Null 16 Graded